adrianfaciu/adrianfaciu.dev/content/posts/2020-30-03---Typed-fake-REST-APIs.md

 # Fake data

 When creating fake test data, we can write it manually or do a request to a real API and get some data back.
 But we might want to use some random fake data to test our application.
-For this, we’re gonna use faker.js.
+For this, we’re going to use faker.js.

 Faker.js is a library for generating random data and has a lot of helpful methods for generating addresses, finance information, names, and many other things.
 Check the [documentation](https://github.com/Marak/Faker.js) to find out more.